Jasper Wildfire: Ready for Visitors in 2025?

 Check below for the current situation and what to expect for the 2025 season as you prepare your visit.

-In July 2024, the Jasper Wildfire swept through the rugged landscapes of Jasper National Park, causing widespread damage and prompting large-scale evacuation efforts.
+In July 2024, the a wildfire swept through Jasper National Park, causing widespread damage and prompting large-scale evacuation efforts.
 The fire left a significant impact, but also sparked a remarkable recovery that has drawn global attention.
 As we move into 2025, many are asking: What will a trip to Jasper be like now?
 This article explores the current state of Jasper, highlighting the community’s resilience and the ongoing restoration of its natural beauty.

 Click here to stay up to date on events related to the wildfire and restoration efforts.